It's a Man's World (Cher album): Critical reception

 Upon release, the album received generally favorable responses from international music critics.
 AllMusic's Jose F. Promis praised the album for its "torchy ballads, Western-themed epics, and R&B influences" and described it as "one of the singer's finest, as well as one of her most overlooked and underappreciated [works to date]".
-He also stated that the album's European mix is better.
 Jim Farber from Entertainment Weekly gave the album a C and while he appreciated "Walking In Memphis", stating that the song "must be heard to be believed" he wrote that the songs of the album "lack some of Cher's old camp".
+Paul Verna from Billboard said the album helped her open a new chapter on a "softer, often sullen rhythm pop note", as it reveals "vibrant and previously unheard colors of her voice".
 The Rolling Stone Album Guide rated It's a Man's World two and a half out of five stars.